moodyjmz/ang4-p2-theming/README.md

  - Even without Angular, using importHref didn't reliably load the theme.
 Content within another element or slot would randomly be styled or not (calling `Polymer.updateStyles()`/`ShadyCSS.styleDocument()` after theme load had little to no effect).

- - Or need to parse the css and handle that within the elements themselves...
+ - Or need to parse the css and handle that within the elements themselves via some kind of class mixin approach

 Just to note, if the theme is statically in index.html, it works without issue.